BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/2/Activities/06_Sudo_Wrestling/Unsolved/README.md

 2. Determine what `sudo` privileges the sysadmin user has.

-3. In a text document inside your research folder, record what `sudo` access each of the users on the system has.
+3. In a text document inside your research directory, record what `sudo` access each of the users on the system has.

 4. There is one user who has `sudo` access for the `less` command.
 Find that user and complete the following:
     - Switch to that user by using the password found in the previous activity.